How to Make Beeswax Candles with Raw Beeswax

-That’s it!
-You could stop right there and have three pretty beeswax mason jar candles to keep for yourself or give as gifts.
+You could stop right there and have three pretty homemade beeswax mason jar candles to keep for yourself or give as gifts.

 Or…you could go a step further.

-I wanted to add a touch of fall to my mason jar candles so I covered them in leaves from our trees.
-Check out how simple it was to make these fall leaf candle holders, and very inexpensive.
+Check out how simple it is to make fall leaf candle holders, and it’s very inexpensive.